 - IPX7 water-resistant

 I’m not the biggest fan of boombox-style Bluetooth speakers, but the JBL Boombox 3 impresses me every time I listen.
 It’s incredibly user-friendly, sounds amazing, and is one of the most versatile speakers I’ve reviewed.

 Why we picked it:

-The JBL Charge 5 is around the shape and size of a football but can reach volume levels that are nearly unmatched by speakers of similar size.
+The JBL Charge 5 is around the shape and size of a football but can reach volume levels nearly unmatched by speakers of similar size.
 The Charge 5 also sounds as good as the larger JBL models, with outstanding low-end and definition.
-This speaker is simple, easy to use, and sounds great for casual, private listening, small gatherings, and outdoor use.
+This speaker is simple, easy to use, and great for casual, private listening, small gatherings, and outdoor use.

 - PartyBoost pairing abilities

 - IP67 water-resistant

 When it comes to portable speakers, the JBL Charge 5 is undoubtedly one of my favorites, and I’ll always recommend it as it’s incredibly versatile yet straightforward and always sounds amazing.